blbadger/blbadger.github.io/autoencoder-representation.md

 One note on the preceeding argument: it may at first seem absurd to suppose that $A_1, A_2, ..., A_n$ are independent random variables because if one chooses a certain value for the first element of $a_1 = A_1$ then there is no reason to suppose that this does not limit the possibilities for choosing subsequent values $a_2, ..., a_n$.
 But this does not mean that random variables $A_1, A_2, ..., A_n$ are dependent because the choosing of one random variable from $ A_n \sim p(a_n \vert f(a))$ does not affect which element is chosen from any other distribution, rather only that the joint conditional distribution $p(a_1, a_2, ..., a_n \vert f(a))$ is extremely difficult to explicitly describe.

 It may also seem strange to assume that we assume finite variance for $A_1, ..., A_n$ being that for an undercomplete linear transformation an infinite number of inputs $a_i$ may identically yield one output $f(a)$.
 This may be done because the input generation process is effectively bounded (only generated inputs $a_g$ near the starting input $a_0$ will be found via gradient descent), and the same is true of gradient updates during the training process.

+### Image Generation with an Autoencoder Manifold Walk

 {% include youtube.html id='SzzIJD05aVI' %}